Li-Lab2shsmu/scATAC-seq_analysis_of_human_EBs/README.md

 ## About
-If you have any questions, please feel free to contact the following author responsible for this Github repository, Dr. Yang Dong (yang.dongau@gmail.com).
+If you have any questions, please feel free to contact Dr. Yang Dong (yang.dongau@gmail.com).

 ## References
 1. Zhang, F. et al. InferLoop: leveraging single-cell chromatin accessibility for the signal of chromatin loop.
 Briefings in Bioinformatics 24(3), bbad166 (2023)